 We aim to act as a force for good by advancing a just energy transition in our host countries and communities - namely by supporting economic and social development in the places where we work through supplying affordable and cleaner energy while lowering emissions.
 We use the United Nations Sustainable Development Goals to understand how our activities promote economic and social progress in host countries.
-Our Business Principles reflect our shared values as a company, define how we conduct our business and set the standards to which we hold ourselves accountable.
-Our Business Principles are supported by more detailed policies, procedures, and management systems.
+Our business principles reflect our shared values as a company, define how we conduct our business and set the standards to which we hold ourselves accountable.
+Our business principles are supported by more detailed policies, procedures, and management systems.
 Each year, we report on our ESG approach and performance in our Sustainability Report and on our website.

 Most recently, we have focused on evaluating the costs, benefits, risks, and opportunities that climate change and the global energy transition may present to our business and integrating them into our business strategy.
 As part of this effort, the Health, Safety, Environment and Sustainability Board Committee oversees our response to climate change.
-A Chief Executive Officer led, cross functional, Climate Change Task force manages climate-related risks and opportunities, and is responsible for implementing our climate change strategy.
-We have published a Climate Risk and Resilience Report that adheres to the recommendations of the Task Force on Climate-related Disclosure ("TCFD").
-The report reviews how we are identifying and managing climate-related risks and opportunities across four categories: Governance, Strategy, Risk Management, and Metrics and Targets.
-The report sets forth a scenario analysis demonstrating the resilience of our portfolio under a scenario aligned with the Paris Agreement's goals, and our goal to achieve operated Scope 1 and Scope 2 carbon neutrality by 2030 or sooner.
+A Chief Executive Officer led, cross functional, Climate Change Task force monitors climate-related risks, opportunities and mitigation measures.
+This group is also responsible for implementing our climate change strategy.
+Our TCFD (Task Force on Climate related Disclosure) aligned Sustainability Report reviews how we are identifying and managing climate-related risks and opportunities across four categories: Governance, Strategy, Risk Management, and Metrics and Targets.
+In 2020 we set the goal to achieve operated Scope 1 and Scope 2 carbon neutrality by 2030 or sooner.
 We first achieved this goal in 2021 and have identified a pathway to help maintain it through continual monitoring of emissions, assessment of emission reduction opportunities, and, for residual emissions, investment in high-quality carbon offset projects.
 We recognize most of our production, and the associated GHG emissions 25% by 2026, compared to a 2022 baseline.
-This tangible, near-term target addresses the need to manage the climate impact of our portfolio and we are working with our partners to assess and implement emission reduction opportunities with minimal impact to production.
+This tangible, near-term target addresses the need to manage the climate impact of our portfolio.
+Specifically, we are working with our partners to minimize routine flaring of natural gas for our non-operated assets in Ghana and Equatorial Guinea.